Wahoo hosts special guests Peter Metzelaar and Hazzan Michael Krausman in 9th-annual 'Week of Understanding' event

 "It is my hope that the primary, human experience of meeting and listening to Survivors will give our young adults an understanding and an appreciation that cannot be gleaned from secondary source materials," said ESU 2 spokesperson Diane Wolfe.
 "More powerful, more compelling than photos, text or video is the face-to-face personal opportunity to visit with those individuals.
 Additionally, it is our hope that this encounter will underscore the importance of taking action to prevent social injustice long before it becomes a holocaust-scale mass human disaster."

-“As time takes us away from the Holocaust, it is even more critical to listen to the words of the witnesses,” said Liz Feldstern, IHE executive director.
+“As time takes us away from the Holocaust, it is even more critical to listen to the words of the witnesses,” said Liz Feldstern, former IHE executive director.
 “Their personal stories add a face and a name to a distant and somewhat incomprehensible event.
 Not all survivors can speak about their experiences.
-Some want only to remember their memories silently, but for Rita and Bea, and others like them, there is a need to speak out.
+Some want only to remember their memories silently, but for [some], there is a need to speak out.
 These individuals, and others like them, are the last to bear witness to the Holocaust.
 It has never been more important to listen to the words of this generation.”

 Based in Omaha, the Institute for Holocaust Education provides support to Holocaust survivors in its community and provides educational resources, workshops, survivor testimony, and integrated arts programming to students, educators and the public.